 AwareGO’s new learning management software (LMS) is in constant development.
 It was designed to be able to communicate with other software with ease.
 Many of our customers have embraced modern technology to its full extent.
-They already use some of the most popular collaboration tools, such as Slack and SharePoint for their business.
+They already use some of the most popular collaboration tools, such as Teams, Slack and SharePoint for their business.

 Modern organization have more employees working remotely than ever before.
 Communications between employees are getting more and more agile.
 Because workplaces now have state of the art communication software and team collaboration platforms like Slack, SharePoint and Teams, collaboration is easier and faster.
 So why should regular cyber security awareness training be any different?

 We knew we had to help organizations deliver the cyber security awareness message through other means.
-Therefore we designed our LMS in a way that it could be integrated with other communication software.
-We now offer our cyber security awareness training trough Slack and SharePoint and are working on further integrations as we speak.
+Therefore we designed our platform in a way that it could be integrated with other communication software.
+We now offer our cyber security awareness training through Teams, Slack and SharePoint and are constantly working on further integrations.

 Millennials now make up the biggest part of the workforce.
 Generation Z (anyone born after 1995) is following fast on their heels.
 These two generations grew up with technology and both have short attention spans (8-12 seconds).
 What this means is that they have a sophisticated filter that comes from growing up surrounded by a deluge of information.
 They can quickly decide what interests them and what doesn’t.
 We only have a few seconds to secure their interest.
 If their interest is piqued, they can focus long enough to do in-depth research on any topic.

 Millennials and Gen Z (aka Zennials) like and use modern technology, such as social media and messaging apps, more than any other generation.
-As the workforce gets younger it will become increasingly important for organizations to meet their employees where they’re at.
+As the workforce gets younger, it will become increasingly important for organizations to meet their employees where they’re at.
 To embrace and implement the technology that they use.

-Instant messaging for a faster response
+Instant Messaging for a Faster Response

 The chief benefit of messaging apps like Slack and MS Teams is the real-time messaging and file sharing.
 Employees don’t have to stop other work to write an email.
 Everything can be delivered through the chat.
 Another benefit of this modern communication is the ability to send instant messages to large groups.
 And the replies won’t fill your inbox.
 This is exactly what the evolving culture of modern workplaces wants.

-With AwareGo’s Slack integration you can deliver the online cyber security awareness training through Slack directly to your employees.
+With AwareGo’s Slack integration, you can deliver the online cyber security awareness training through Slack directly to your employees.
 The lessons, or modules, are delivered where everything happens, on Slack.
-And just like Slack, AwareGo’s training is designed to work great both on desktop and mobile.
+And just like Slack, AwareGO’s training is designed to work great both on desktop and mobile.

 Because attention spans are short and time is money, AwareGO’s lessons are short and easy to digest.
 They increase knowledge retention and help you create a strong security culture among employees.
-Everybody has 1-2 minutes to spend on cyber security training and reducing cyber risk at the workplace.
+Everybody has 1-2 minutes to spend on cyber security awareness training and reducing cyber risk at the workplace.

 To start your cyber security awareness training through Slack make sure you have a Slack account and an AwareGO account.
 Sign in to your AwareGO account, select “Settings” and then select “Integrations” in the sidebar menu.
 Click on the “Connect” button for Slack and from there you’ll be guided on to allow AwareGO’s LMS to send automated messages to your employees.
 You can find more detailed information on AwareGO’s Knowledge Base.